tonioloewald/bindinator.js/docs/angular.md

       styleUrls: ['./product-alerts.component.css']
     })
     export class ProductAlertsComponent implements OnInit {
+      @Input() value: string = '';
       constructor() { }
       ngOnInit() {
       }
     }

+## Lots of Files

-By the looks of things, a simple component can easily end up being *four different source files*.
-And, in practice, this isn't quite true -- there will likely be 1-3 extra files for each subcomponent, and in many cases you'll find you need to create subcomponents where you wouldn't need to in `b8r` (e.g. to prevent unnecessary redraws).
+A simple component can easily end up being *four different source files*.
+(This has the advantage of better leveraging code quality tools than `b8r`'s single file approach.
+I may add it as an option in future.)
+There will likely be 1-3 extra files for each subcomponent, and in many cases you'll find you need to create subcomponents where you wouldn't need to in `b8r`.

 Also, on top of needing to learn and read Angular's template syntax inside your HTMLish code, you now need to code in some kind of weird declarative